Axonopathy in dogs: causes, symptoms and treatment options

 Axonopathy in dogs 2

-Axonopathy is a neuropathy and affects the nervous system outside the brain and spinal cord.
-The disease destroys the nerve cells by attacking the axon - the extension of the nerve cell - and stopping the production of the insulating white substance (myelin).
-This causes the nerve fibers to become inflamed and the transmission of nerve impulses to be impaired.
-This manifests itself in a loss of the ability to move and balance, which can significantly reduce the quality of life of the affected dogs.
+Axonopathy is a neuropathy affecting the nervous system outside the brain and spinal cord.
+The disease destroys nerve cells by attacking the axon – the extension of the nerve cell – and halting the production of the insulating white matter (myelin).
+This leads to inflammation of the nerve fibers and impaired transmission of nerve impulses.
+This manifests as a loss of mobility and balance, which can significantly reduce the quality of life for affected dogs.

 • Flat-Coated Retriever